-The GES Energy 1 is supplied in a right-hand version (as shown) or a left-hand version (mirror image), in which the fresh air exchanges position with the extract air and the supply air with the escaping air.
-The electrical connections and condensate drain are also on opposite sides.
-The appliance can be mounted on a vibration-free solid wall or floor (concrete, brick etc.).
-The unit must be positioned so that the condensate drain with a necessary trap can be properly led to an internal drain, as in the winter period a unit may produce up to 3-5 litres of condensate per day.
+The GES Energy 1 is supplied in a vertical version (as shown) or a horizontal version.
+The vertical version cannot be used as a horizontal version and vice versa.
+One of the reasons being that the condensate water would not reach the condensate drain if the unit would be turned around.

+The unit must be positioned so that the condensate drain with a necessary trap can be properly led to an internal drain.
+In the winter period a unit may produce up to 6 litres of condensate water per day.
 To allow access for service and maintenance, there must be a clear space of a minimum of 600 mm in front of the unit.

-Weight: 92 kg
+Weight: 32 kg